sigpwny/pwnybot/README.md

 # PWNYBOT

-The official sigPWNY discord bot.
+The official sigpwny discord bot.
 ### Installation

 + Clone from github